The chosen files cannot be converted to the same target format.

 Download your WMA files, after MConverter has finished processing them

 There's an option to automatically download the converted WMA files, so you don't have to press the download icon for each WMA.
+On desktop platforms, you can download the WMA files to a different folder by clicking on SAVE TO...
 You may see a share icon as well.
 Use it to directly share the WMAs with other apps.

 About the formats